wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/use-ai-builder-process-invoice/includes/6-integrate-model.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Send an email action with dynamic content showing search results for From.](../media/20-return-to-sender.png)](../media/20-return-to-sender.png#lightbox)

-Use "Thanks for sending the invoice" for the Subject.
+Use **Thanks for sending the invoice** for the Subject.
 The body will be a mix of text and dynamic content from the AI model.
 The end result will look like the below.
 The model has both a display name and a value for each field.
 Select **Save**.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Send an email dialog with the body completed.](../media/21-send-email.png)](../media/21-send-email.png#lightbox)